shabu43/Movie_Recommendation/README.md

 ## Project Overview

 This project aims to build a movie recommendation system using Natural Language Processing (NLP) techniques and cosine similarity.
 The recommendation system suggests movies based on the similarity of their tags, which are derived from various features of the movies such as genres, cast, crew, keywords, and an overview.
-The project involves preprocessing movie data, transforming it into meaningful features, and calculating similarities to provide recommendations.
+The project involves preprocessing movie data, transforming it into meaningful features, calculating similarities to provide recommendations and finally deployed live as a webservice.

 ## Project Files
 - credits.csv: Contains information about the cast and crew of movies.